 Becase I am a person who fulfills the word, I’m finally sharing the promised recipe for Ajvar (Roasted Red Pepper And Eggplant Relish).
 That you never heard of this sauce?
 It’s a traditional Balkan sauce/relish made from roasted red peppers and eggplant.
 And you should definitely give it a try as it’s simply delicious.
 It’s the perfect addition to the weekend BBQ and roasted meats, easily outclassing the store-bought ketchups and sauces.

 Not sure if it’s because it’s getting really cold here in Czech (seriously, it’s at least minus 10 everyday, can’t wait for the Thailand weather), but I crave spicy foods all the time now.
 I sprinkle chillies on every possible thing these days.
 And I could just swim in Sriracha.
-So to satisfy my wild appetites I made an extra big batch of my Avocado Jalapeno Dip.
-It has a nice spicy kick, yet pairs perfectly with many of my favorite dishes.
+So to satisfy my wild appetites I made an extra big batch of my Avocado Jalapeno Dip (Paleo, Whole30, Vegan).
+It has a nice spicy kick, yet pairs perfectly with many of my favourite dishes.